Global Greenhouse Gas Emissions Data

-In 2011, the top carbon dioxide (CO2) emitters were China, the United States, the European Union, India, the Russian Federation, Japan, and Canada.
+In 2014, the top carbon dioxide (CO2) emitters were China, the United States, the European Union, India, the Russian Federation, and Japan.
 These data include CO2 emissions from fossil fuel combustion, as well as cement manufacturing and gas flaring.
 Together, these sources represent a large proportion of total global CO2 emissions.

 Emissions and sinks related to changes in land use are not included in these estimates.
 However, changes in land use can be important: estimates indicate that net global greenhouse gas emissions from agriculture, forestry, and other land use were over 8 billion metric tons of CO2 equivalent, or about 24% of total global greenhouse gas emissions.
 In areas such as the United States and Europe, changes in land use associated with human activities have the net effect of absorbing CO2, partially offsetting the emissions from deforestation in other regions.